-We next consider whether the increased willingness to visit an unfamiliar neighborhood induced by visiting that location once persists.
-This matters because if maintaining familiarity requires re-visiting neighborhoods, individuals effectively have a constraint on the number of places they can be familiar with at once.
+We next consider whether the increased willingness to visit an unfamiliar neighborhood induced by exposure persists.
 We analyze persistence using a cross-sectional analysis, and two medium-term follow-up exercises, one experimental, and the other based on survey data on visits.